giantswarm/harbor-operator-app/CLONE_RESTORE.md

    2. Create a txt file that holds your AWS secretkey and create a kubernetes secret using the file `kubectl create secret -n harbor-cluster generic secretkey --from-file=secret=./password.txt`
    3. You can use this reference manifest file to configure the harbor cluster and it's dependencies [here](https://docs.google.com/document/d/1g1sKP0fG-2qC9aLRfdMv75zJZ_B-S3I1B3upeBKgu0A)
+   4. At this point, the pods will fail, reference problem 2 under the "Challenges faced while implementing this solution with Harbor Operator" to resolve it.
+   5. Delete the `harbor-operator-postgres-operator-*` pod in the `harbor-operator-ns` namespace and wait for the pods to be recreated.

-You can confirm if backups are being created by running `envdir /run/etc/wal-e.d/env wal-g backup-list` in the postgres pod created, you'll see a list of backups in s3
+To confirm if backups are being created by run `envdir /run/etc/wal-e.d/env wal-g backup-list` in the postgres pod created, you'll see a list of backups in s3

 <h2> Restoring backups from s3 using the clone method </h2>
 Although using an in-cluster database configuration that Harbor operator manages has its advantages, it also comes with a few disadvantages, a major one being some of the configurable